andrewjw/site/_drafts/leaddev-london-2022-day-1.md

 Aligning on performance with your manager is essential to moving forward on career building.
 You can only be successful if you're on the page as your manager about what success looks like.

-Don't wait for the role to up to begin preparing for it.
+Don't wait for the role to open up to begin preparing for it.

 As a manager, it's important not to project your motivation onto others.
 Although it's a dirty word, money is a valid motivation for going for a promotion!